Iurii-Dziuban/kotlin-examples/README.md

 - `variance` examples of Producer/Consumer pattern to make safe casts and assignments
 - `SpringExampleTest` integration with spring framework
 - `ObservableTest` observable feature example (kind of value changed listener)
+- `Mapping` mapping from Map to class fields example